19946-Dresden-St/projet_outil_versionning/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improving the project ♥
 title: ''
 labels: ''
 assignees: ''